by Gabriela Pereira

 Eventually, through sheer willpower, I started building a body of work on a blog, but even then, I was always waiting for that one BIG idea.
 Little did I know that by cranking out words day in and day out, that tiny blog would eventually grow into something much bigger than any “BIG idea” I could have dreamed up.

 All these creative myths have one component in common: they distract us and keep us from doing the important work, which is writing.
-The answer for overcoming these myths is simple, though also so obvious it took me years to see it.
+The answer to overcoming these myths is simple, though also so obvious it took me years to see it.

 Just do the work.